Deepakojha632/Atithi/README.md

 - Short detail of place with picture
 - Real time distance info.
 - Navigate place on google map with one click.
-- Profile section that shows tourist info like:- Name, Id.
+- Profile section that shows tourist info like:- Name, Id, Profile Picture.